immunefi-team/Bounty_Boosts/Alchemix/31527 - [SC - Critical] No accounting for totalVoting in Bribesolwithdr....md

 # No accounting for totalVoting in `Bribe.sol::withdraw` function leads to loss of Yield

-Submitted on Mon May 20 2024 20:17:27 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 02:17:27 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31527